 Seek Help From Attorneys Experienced With Amputations

-Contact the Elrod Pope Law Firm today if you are an amputee and limb loss victim considering filing a claim.
+Contact the Elrod Pope Accident & Injury Attorneys today if you are an amputee and limb loss victim considering filing a claim.
 We have been practicing for over four decades and have helped countless people like you get the compensation they deserve for injuries.

 Visit our offices in South Carolina.
 We are in several cities, including Rock Hill, Fort Mill, and Lake Wylie.
 If you’d like a free case evaluation, visit our website and fill out the form.
 For more information, reach out to our team now.

 How much money do you get for losing a limb?

 The compensation you’ll get for an amputation or loss of a limb after an accident in South Carolina depends on the affected body part.
 Damage extent also determines the compensation you are eligible for.